copperspice/copperspice/README.md

  * CsXml
  * CsXmlPatterns

 There are also three open source BSD licensed libraries which are used by CopperSpice and available as stand alone libraries for anyone developing a C++ application.

  * CsSignal
  * CsString
  * libGuarded

-###### Major enhancements
+###### Major Enhancements

 Reflection
  * No Meta-Object Compiler is required for generating meta data, all references were removed